 All the images in this blog are available to license.
 To view a gallery (license images or purchase prints of) these, and more of my Lyme Bay seabed images go here.
 Alternatively you can search all my online stock images at my www.colinmunro.photoshelter.com site through the search box (top right) here or on my main website here.
 Lyme Bay Reefs images, Lyme Bay seabed images, stock images.

-I’ve already published parts 1 and 2 of Lyme Bay Closed Area, a Marine protected Area success?
+I’ve published about Lyme Bay marine biological monitoring on my marine-bio-images blog here and earlier on this blog here, looking at the monitoring of Lyme Bay Closed Area, a Marine protected Area success?
 Parts 1 and 2 describe the impacts mobile fishing gear, in particular scallop dredging, had been having on the reefs since at least the late 1980s.
 I describe the impacts of scallop dredging in detail here.
 I will look soon at the actual monitoring that has taken place since the closed area came in to being in 2008, but before doing so it is probably worth devoting a couple of blogs to describe why Lyme Bay is important and worth protecting; just what makes it special.

 What Lyme Bay is not

 In seeking to justify protection for the reefs and ‘sell’ the area to the wider public, the concepts of ‘coral gardens’ and ‘charismatic species’ has often been pushed.
 Such poetic language may well raise the area’s profile and engender support in the short term, but it has lead to some fairly profound misunderstandings – including within NGOs and Government Agencies – about the bay and the reasons the reefs within are important.